H4HWV2011/msjarvis-public-docs/thesis/41-test-harness-and-continuous-validation.md

   | python3 -m json.tool
 ```

-Expected: response with `memory_retrieved` count (≥ 0 relevant entries from ChromaDB) and `memory_stored: true` confirming background write to `ms_jarvis_memory` collection.
+Expected: response with `memory_retrieved` count (≥ 0 relevant entries from ChromaDB) and
+`memory_stored: true` confirming background write to `ms_jarvis_memory` collection.

-### 41.4.6 Phase 1.45 Community Memory Retrieval (March 17, 2026 Addition)
+### 41.4.6 Phase 1.45 Community Memory Retrieval

-This test confirms that the `autonomous_learner` collection is being queried at Phase 1.45 and that top-5 memories are prepended to `enhanced_message` before LLM ensemble processing.
+This test confirms that the `autonomous_learner` collection is being queried at Phase 1.45
+and that top-5 memories are prepended to `enhanced_message` before LLM ensemble processing.

 Autonomous learner collection state: